WarnerMedia/aws-fast-fixes/vpc-flow-logs/README.md

-  --error               print error info only --timestamp           Output log with timestamp and toolname --region REGION       Only Process Specified Region --profile PROFILE     Use this CLI profile (instead of default or env credentials) --vpc-id VPC_ID       Only Process Specified VPC --actually-do-it      Actually Perform the action --flowlog-bucket-prefix FLOWLOG_BUCKET_PREFIX S3 bucket to deposit logs to
+  --error               print error info only --timestamp           Output log with timestamp and toolname --region REGION       Only Process Specified Region --profile PROFILE      Use this CLI profile (instead of default or env credentials) --vpc-id VPC_ID       Only Process Specified VPC --actually-do-it      Actually Perform the action --flowlog-bucket       FLOWLOG_BUCKET_PREFIX S3 bucket to deposit logs to
 ```

 You must specify `--actually-do-it` for the changes to be made.
 Otherwise the script runs in dry-run mode only.